IamCharlie24/Manual-Testing-Project/Final Project/README.md

 **1.6 Test Execution**

  - Test cases are executed on the created test Cycle summary(or Test Run): [cycle_summary_execution.pdf]()
  - Bugs have been created based on the failed tests.
-The complete bug reports can be found here: [created_bugs.pdf]() enter here bug titles
+The complete bug reports can be found here: [created_bugs.pdf](https://github.com/IamCharlie24/Manual-Testing-Project/blob/main/Final%20Project/Bugs.pdf)

+- The user can use "Easy Registration" method with a invalid username and a valid password.

+- The user can use "Easy Registration" method with a invalid username and a valid password.

+- Unable to Edit Profile Picture in "Account Management"

+- The prices of products are displayed incorrectly.

+- The choose product didn't show the correct image of the product from "Products' module.

 **1.7 Test Completion**
  - Exit criteria was evaluated and passed